top of page

 Launching "Beyond Life": Building Our First Digital Cell

 Aging is often described in metaphors: a clock, a slow fire, a gradual loss of order.
 But if we want to intervene in aging in a systematic way, metaphors aren’t enough.
 At Systems Beyond, we’re starting the aging project by doing something very concrete: We are building a “digital cell” – a computational model of a somatic human cell that we can expose to different conditions and see how it ages, adapts, or breaks.
 Why start with a virtual cell?
-Aging is a systems problem .
-I
+Aging is a systems problem.
+It

 David Martinez, PhD.